Chef-strash/Goblet-Of-Fire/README.md

 - How to see Harry in Action
   - Harry can be see in action in the rendered environment with the Help of **GOF_auto_play.py**, guided by the Learned Policy from the Q Table.
 ---
+## How to Train and Test the Model
+1. Open `harry_q_learner.py` and run the Script.
+The script returns a `pickle file` which contains the trained weights(q values) and saves the plots generate during Training.
+The Script also prints Training Summary.
+2. The name of the Q-table can be changed by navigation to the `train_harry` function in the same script.
+3. Open `GOF_auto_play.py` and change the name of the Q_table
+---
 ## 🔍 Approach

 The problem is broken down into three major components: